afhpayne/spruce/README.md

 #### Notes:
 Alpine Email is great.
 The spruce.py script is an effort to smooth out two limitations: (1) lack of support for multiple accounts, and (2) no ability to import contacts from Gxxgle/Micrxsxft.

 1. Using Alpine's ability to supercede its default pinerc config file using a pinercex file, Spruce allows the user to select from any number of pinercex files on launch, resulting a simple way to choose from a list of email accounts quickly.
 Alpine must still be restarted to change accounts, but it's faster than hand-copying files in the terminal.
 ###### -- spruce.py will look in the folder /home/$USER/.alpine/ for pinercex files

 2. Spruce can call my contact import utility goose.py, which allows contacts to be imported into an Alpine formatted file from a Google Contacts or Outlook csv file.
 There is no two-way sync at this time.
 Alpine only stores names and emails anyway, so keeping a master contact file elsewhere is necessary in any event.

-Inspect the code in the script before running it.